psychoinformatics-de/ipsy-docs/content/pages/medusa/accessing_medusa.rst

   Note the port number: "5909".
 It should be 5900 + the ``number`` we noted above.
 Make sure that it is *your* number.

-  Upon connecting, you will first be asked to authenticate to medusa; then it will ask for the VNC password you set before.
+  Upon connecting, you will first be asked to authenticate to Medusa; then it will ask for the VNC password you set before.

 .. _TightVNC Java Viewer: http://www.tightvnc.com/download.php